Multi-Grade Deep Learning for Partial Differential Equations with Applications to the Burgers Equation: A Two-Stage Multi-Grade Model

-This section is devoted to an introduction of a two-stage multi-grade deep learning (TS-MGDL) model for training a DNN solution for PDEs and its implementation.
+This section is devoted to an introduction of a two-stage multi-grade deep learning (TS-MGDL) model for training a DNN solution for PDEs.

-The learning strategy described in the last section involves a grade-by-grade approach.
-As the number of grades increases, the residual oscillations that need to be learned become more pronounced.
-However, due to a relatively small number of layers in the neural network of each grade (typically less than 6 layers in our experiments to be presented later), the network may struggle to capture more complex patterns contained in the underlying residual oscillations.
-Moreover, the MGDL model may be trapped in a local minimizer and miss a global minimizer.
-Addressing these issues requires us to enlarge the search region for a minimizer.
-To this end, we {\it unfreeze} some layers of the network that have been trained in the last grade and some previous grades and retrain them all together to improve the accuracy of the resulting DNN solution.
-This process is referred to as the {\it second stage} of training.
-This process is analogous to human learning, where we periodically revisit and review material previously learned from several courses or even several grades in order to reinforce our understanding and identify gaps in our knowledge.
+The MGDL method described in the previous section primarily focuses on training newly added layers.
+However, this approach may limit the network's ability to capture complex patterns in the solution.
+To address this limitation, we expand the search region for a minimizer.
+Specifically, we unfreeze the layers trained in the last grade and some layers in the previous grades and retrain them all together to improve the accuracy of the resulting DNN solution.
+This step is known as the `second stage' of training.
+This process is analogous to human learning, where we periodically revisit and review material previously learned from several courses or even several grades to reinforce our understanding and identify gaps in our knowledge.